-There are many charming towns throughout New England, but one of the best towns to visit is Camden, Maine.
-Camden is a town on Penobscot Bay and is about an hour and a half northeast of Portland.
+There are many charming towns throughout New England, but one of the best towns to visit is Camden Maine.
+Camden is a small Maine town on Penobscot Bay and is about an hour and a half northeast of Portland.
 It’s located along Maine’s coast and is home to a number of fun activities.
 So, where should you start?
-Here are 10 things to do in Camden Maine that’ll make you want to extend your stay.
+Here are some of the best things to do in Camden Maine that’ll make you want to extend your stay.

 Hike Mount Battie at Camden Hills State Park